Millennial Leaders are not reaching their potential, they aren’t speaking up in big meetings, feeling confident, or thinking strategically.

 In Jim’s case, his deep Internal Limiting belief of being a fraud had connections to the social myth that capable leaders do not question their ability to lead.
 Our joint work of addressing the social myths of leading, coupled with the deep work to relieve internal limiting beliefs allowed Jim to see a bigger more expansive and complex world.
 That greater understanding removed inhibitions, and increased self-awareness, authenticity, and vulnerability.
 In Jim’s words, “I felt better able to be more myself at work and at home.”

 Overview: Challenged with social myths of leading, internal limiting beliefs, and a tactical rather than a strategic mindset, it is understandable that Jim was triggered by his assumption that he was a fraud.
-We know Jim, another Senior Associate, who was on his developmental journey to take a bigger role in the firm.
-No matter how easy that statement is to say, and for Jim to openly agree, it is another story for Jim to change is behavior.
+We know Jim is on a developmental journey to take a bigger role in the firm.
+No matter how easy that statement is for Jim to say, changing behavior is hard.
 He, like his peers, are facing off against 30+ years of entrenched beliefs and assumptions.
 It is certainly possible to wake-up Jim’s potential and help him make bigger strides along his developmental journey.

-Growing at Work combines U.S. Army dedication and grit with Harvard-backed research and methodology.
-Our online leader development platform and live coaching shifts your millennials’ mindsets and levels up their performance so they become confident, authentic, and strategic leaders at your company.
+Growing at Work combines the agility of U.S. Army combat leader development with Harvard-backed research and methodology.
+Our online leader development works on three levels, 1.
+Our online platform, 2.
+Developmental coaching, and 3.
+Engaging workshops, works to shift your millennials’ mindsets and levels up their performance so they become confident, authentic, and strategic leaders at your company.
 We use the same techniques leveraged at Google, Facebook, and other Fortune 100s.
-Visit Defining Your Leadership, the online leader development program that have helped our clients grow tremendously.
+Learn more about our courses by clicking here.

 We would love to discuss piloting this program with your accounting firm, if you would like to learn more reach out to Adam Malaty-Uhr at Adam@growingatwork.com.